-- 1) Boost residents' access to residential capital through partnerships with local lenders and by providing credit counseling and financial literacy classes: - ☑ Identify partnership opportunities with local lenders and collaborate on affirmative marketing and increasing access to residential capital for underserved residents; and - ☑ Provide and/or partner with local service providers to provide credit counseling and/or financial literacy classes. - 2) Continue to support fair housing outreach and education through: - ☑ Fair Housing training events and training; and - ☑ Fair housing materials in multiple languages and mediums; and - ☑ Landlord/tenant resources; and - ☑ Enhance media outreach, especially during Fair Housing Month each year. - 3) Expand the supply of affordable housing options, with a focus on extremely low-income households and on larger affordable housing units (2- and 3-bedroom units or larger), and /or express support of affordable development (e.g., LIHTC) - ☑ Improve the quality of life and economic vitality; and - ☑ Expand and improve the quality of supportive housing; and - ☑ Continue to fund rental assistance and/or affordable housing development; and - ☑ Express support for affordable developments that include units with 2 or more bedrooms; and - ☑ Establish and/or maintain relationships with regional affordable housing developments to express support of affordable and LIHTC developments within jurisdiction. - 4) Develop community priorities for siting LIHTC developments and work to promote community support of such developments in high opportunity areas: - ☑ Increase the availability of decent, safe, and affordable housing; and - ✓ Increase supportive housing choices; and - ☑ Identify optimal locations for LIHTC and evaluate potential barriers to LIHTC developments with HCHA's jurisdiction; and - ☑ Proactively conduct outreach and education in those areas to promote openness's to LIHTC; and - ☑ Partner with LIHTC developers to assist with community outreach for specific development projects. - 5) Promote economic investment in distressed areas that have high minority concentrations:
+- 1) Boost residents' access to residential capital through partnerships with local lenders and by providing credit counseling and financial literacy classes: - ☑ Identify partnership opportunities with local lenders and collaborate on affirmative marketing and increasing access to residential capital for underserved residents; and - ☑ Provide and/or partner with local service providers to provide credit counseling and/or financial literacy classes. - 2) Continue to support fair housing outreach and education through: - ☑ Fair Housing training events and training; and - ☑ Fair housing materials in multiple languages and mediums; and - ☑ Landlord/tenant resources; and - ☑ Enhance media outreach, especially during Fair Housing Month each year. - 3) Expand the supply of affordable housing options, with a focus on extremely low-income households and on larger affordable housing units (2- and 3-bedroom units or larger), and /or express support of affordable development (e.g., LIHTC) - ☑ Improve the quality of life and economic vitality; and - ☑ Expand and improve the quality of supportive housing; and - ☑ Continue to fund rental assistance and/or develop affordable housing communities; and - ☑ Express support for affordable developments that include units with 2 or more bedrooms; and - ☑ Establish and/or maintain relationships with regional stakeholders to express support of affordable and LIHTC developments within jurisdiction. - 4) Establish and adopt a Affordable Housing Development Strategic Plan to equitably develop across HCHA's jurisdiction and adjoining areas: - ☑ Assess existing comprehensive plans and community development studies to assess need; and - ☑ Identify various funding sources to accommodate affordable housing development; and - ☑ Explore highest and best use of desirable sites to include mixed income, mixed use, single room occupancy, rehabilitation, and adaptive-reuse; and - ☑ Establish criteria for partnerships and site selection that adheres to HCHA's mission. - 5) Develop community priorities for siting LIHTC developments and work to promote community support of such developments in high opportunity areas: - ☑ Increase the availability of decent, safe, and affordable housing; and

-- ☑ Identify areas where new construction of affordable housing could serve as an economic catalyst for revitalization.
-Use land banking as allowed under law to acquire such parcels for affordable housing development and/or advocate for the use of TRZ dollars for affordable housing improvement districts; and - ☑ Include affordable housing as a component of revitalization efforts and consider implementation of neighborhood-specific plans or a Comprehensive Plan that incorporates affordability planning.
+- ✓ Increase supportive housing choices; and - ☑ Identify optimal locations for LIHTC and evaluate potential barriers to LIHTC developments with HCHA's jurisdiction; and - ☑ Proactively conduct outreach and education in those areas to promote openness's to LIHTC; and - ☑ Partner with LIHTC developers to assist with community outreach for specific development projects. - 6) Promote economic investment in distressed areas that have high minority concentrations: - ☑ Identify areas where new construction of affordable housing and adaptive reuse could serve as an economic catalyst for revitalization.
+Use land banking, as allowed under law, to acquire such parcels for affordable housing development and/or advocate for the use of TIRZ funding for affordable housing improvement districts; and - ☑ Include affordable housing as a component of revitalization efforts and consider implementation of neighborhood-specific plans or a Comprehensive Plan that incorporates affordability planning. - ☑ Update:

-☑ Update: